krizkontrolz/Home-Assistant-nextion_handler/widget_ui/README.md

 ### Installation steps
-(🚧 NB: files have not quite been uploaded yet 🚧)
-(HMI is only available for US NSPanels only at this stage)
+(🚧 NB: files will be uploaded this weekend after final testing 🚧) (HMI is only available for US NSPanels only at this stage)

 *🔹 Flashing the ESPHome YAML template: